Safety » 8

 The 2014 Mitsubishi Outlander is near the top of its class for safety, among manageably sized crossovers.

 Feature-wise, it has everything you might expect—or even be willing to step up to.
 The Outlander includes four-wheel anti-lock disc brakes, electronic stability control, and a total of seven airbags—including a new driver’s knee airbag.
 The side-curtain airbags have rollover sensors, and the ABS is a newer-generation unit that considers yaw inputs separately from the stability control system—useful when going from gravel to pavement, for instance.

 Additionally, Mitsubishi has adapted its so-called RISE body structure to absorb more energy in the engine compartment for front impacts, while deforming less in the passenger compartment—and also absorbing more of the energy at certain paths at the floor.

-The 2014 Mitsubishi Outlander is among the best-protecting vehicles of any type in Insurance Institute for Highway Safety (IIHS) testing, with top 'good' results in every category, including in the new small overlap frontal test.
-Federal results for the Outlander aren't yet available.
+The 2014 Mitsubishi Outlander is among the best-protecting vehicles of any type in Insurance Institute for Highway Safety (IIHS) testing, with top 'good' results in every category, including in the new small overlap frontal test—to achieve the agency's vaunted Top Safety Pick+ status.

 Several new active-safety features—ones that aren’t found on very many vehicles without a luxury badge—are now available in the Outlander.
 One of the is Forward Collision Mitigation, which operates in two stages (near and far) and uses 77-GHz radar—first to warn the driver of an obstacle or other vehicle up ahead, then to actually brake the vehicle to a stop is you’re moving around 20 mph or less.
 Adaptive Cruise Control uses that same radar system and lets you maintain one of three different following distances to the vehicle ahead.
 Then there’s Lane Departure Warning, which uses a windshield camera system to follow lane striping and give audible warnings above 40 mph.